Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 consider omitting it.
 However omitting something that shows up in your job responsibilities can be a double edged sword.
-If you work in some analytics stack, but don't have any analytics tech in your skills then that might also be odd.
+If you work in some analytics stack, but don't have any analytics tech in your skills then that might also be a red flag.
 If you are in this scenario where you have a job responsibility that you are a little uncomfortable interviewing on this may be a sign that you need to pick up a book prior to your interview so you can speak reasonably well about this skill.
 Not all interviewers will grill you like this, so depending on